gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 ## Remove old ECS Deploy Runner infrastructure

-After you have confirmed Pipelines is running in your account(s), you can destroy the infrastructure that the EDR Pipelines used.
+After you have confirmed Pipelines is running in your account(s), you can destroy the infrastructure that the ECS Deploy Runner used.
 With Pipelines now fully functional, you can initiate the infrastructure destruction process by submitting a pull request (PR) for each of the directories containing the EDR configuration.
 Subsequently, you can submit a final PR to remove any remaining EDR configuration within your _envcommon directory.

 ### Delete code for old pipelines